Variational solutions of stochastic partial differential equations with cylindrical L\'evy noise: Existence of a solution for the orthogonal noise

 Existence of a cylindrical L\'evy process of the form \eqref{series_cylindrical_Levy} strongly depends on the interplay between the drift part $b_j$ and the L\'evy measure $\rho_j$ of the real valued L\'evy process with characteristics $(b_j,s_j,\rho_j)$, see condition \eqref{lemma_4_2_first_condition}.
 For this reason, we consider the general case of a cylindrical L\'evy process with a possible non-zero drift part.
 Naturally, we will tackle this part by moving it to the drift part of the equation under consideration.
 For this purpose, recall the decomposition $L(t)=P^c_k(t) +M^c_k(t)+R^c_k(t)$ of the cylindrical L\'evy process $L$ for each $k>0$ derived in Lemma \ref{lem_cyl_decomp} under assumption \ref{item_existence_of_c} satisfied for a sequence $c\in \ell^\infty(\Rp)$.
-Let $Q_k$ denote the covariance operator of $M_k^c$.
+Let $Q_k$ denote the covariance operator of $M_k^c$ where we suppress the dependency on the sequence $c$.
 Furthermore, instead of the standard coercivity and monotonicity requirements, we introduce assumptions for each truncation level $k \in \N$.
-Assumptions of this form were introduced in Peszat and Zabczyk \cite[Sec.
-9.7]{Peszat_Zabczyk} in the semigroup approach: assume that there are constants $\alpha_k, \lambda_k, \beta_k>0$ such that \begin{enumerate}[assumptions] \item[(A1$^\prime$)] (coercivity) For every $k \in \N$ and $v\in V$ we have
+Assumptions of this form were introduced in Peszat and Zabczyk \cite[Sec.\ 9.7]{Peszat_Zabczyk} in the semigroup approach.
+Assume that there are constants $\alpha_k, \lambda_k, \beta_k>0$ such that \begin{enumerate}[label=(A\arabic*$^\prime$)] \item (coercivity) For every $k \in \N$ and $v\in V$ we have